 The most important thing that families can do to support their child’s learning and progress is to develop good reading habits.
 The habit of enjoying reading every day is the best gift for learning that we can give our children and this will help them across the whole curriculum.
-It’s also important to note that reading books over and over again can develop fluency and make reading an automatic skill.
+It’s also important to understand that reading books over and over again can develop fluency and help make reading an automatic skill.
 This is especially the case with younger readers, but applies to all children across our school.

 This isn’t easy in the digital age that we live in, but many children do develop these habits and if you’d like some support with this, please ask!

 1. We expect every child at Lansbury Lawrence to read a book at their level every day.

 - In Early Years, the child should share the reading with an adult.

 - After the Spring Half-Term, Reception children will be given a book at their ‘Phonics Level’.

 - Throughout KS1, children are given a book at their ‘Phonics Level’.
 The school checks their success by parent communication, through reading records and by assessing their precise level every term.